-After discovering the alleged academic misconduct, the chair must notify the dean of students and the student in writing within 10 business days if action is contemplated at the department level and provide the student an opportunity to be heard in accordance with the standards articulated in the opening sentence of Part III, Section A.
+After discovering the alleged academic misconduct, the chair must notify the Director of Student Conduct & CARE and the student in writing within 10 business days if action is contemplated at the department level and provide the student an opportunity to be heard in accordance with the standards articulated in the opening sentence of Part III, Section A.

-The chair must report the decision, including any sanctions imposed, in writing to the student, the student’s college/school/division dean/director, and the dean of students within 10 business days of the student’s opportunity to be heard.
+The chair must report the decision, including any sanctions imposed, in writing to the student, the student’s college/school/division dean/director, and the Director of Student Conduct & CARE within 10 business days of the student’s opportunity to be heard.

 Sanctions imposed at the department level may include, and are limited to, one or more of the following: academic probation, denial of future admission, or dismissal from the department.
 The student may appeal the chair’s decision (including sanctions) through the procedures specified in Part III.A.I-VI. of this Code.